Trekking in Sikkim Darjeeling

 Experience Trekking along the Indo-Nepal Border

 A unique aspect of the Sandakphu Phalut Trek in Darjeeling is that the trek route takes you along the India-Nepal border.
 The trekking trail alternates between India and Nepal constantly.
 The constant shifting of the trekking trail between these two countries offers an exceptional cultural immersion, making this trek in Darjeeling a truly unforgettable experience.
-It’s no surprise that this six-day trek package is widely renowned as the ultimate trek in India.

 For a Single Hiker